phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 [SSE]: https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions

 ### Enabling SSE
-To enable SSE we need to return to assembly.
-We need to add a function that checks if SSE is available and enables it then.
+To enable SSE, assembly code is needed again.
+We want to add a function that tests if SSE is available and enables it then.
 Else we want to print an error message.
 But we can't use our existing `error` function because it uses (now invalid) 32-bit instructions.
 So we need a new one (in `long_mode_init.asm`):

 ```nasm
 ; Prints `ERROR: ` and the given error code to screen and hangs.